Bricktech2000/Notes/notes/habit.md

 > >
 > > I also slept better.
 And when I was awake, I seemed more productive.
 Especially in the hour or two after working out, when my mind seemed to think clearer and my writing was crisper.
 Thoughts flowed easily.
 > >
-> > When I didn’t exercise, however, I was more prone to eating junk food.
+> > When I didn't exercise, however, I was more prone to eating junk food.
 I would stay up later working on unimportant tasks.
 I started to feel tension in my back.
-I didn’t check it, but my guess is that my blood pressure raised as a result of additional stress and no place to release it.
+I didn't check it, but my guess is that my blood pressure raised as a result of additional stress and no place to release it.
 > >
 > > In other words, fitness is the keystone habit the puts the rest of my life in place.
 When I workout, other things naturally fall into place.
-I don’t have to think about eating better.
-I don’t have to force myself to focus on getting things done.
+I don't have to think about eating better.
+I don't have to force myself to focus on getting things done.
 Exercise naturally pushes me towards my best self.
 >
 > &mdash; <https://jamesclear.com/keystone-habits>